 BSS (Hons), MSS, MPH, PGDDP

-Johurul Islam is an Assistant Registrar at the University of South Asia and is also working for CSF Global as a Senior Program Manager.
+Johurul Islam is the Deputy Registrar at the University of South Asia and is also working for CSF Global as a Senior Program Manager.
 He is coordinating courses and instructing students of public health in the areas of community ophthalmology and disability.

 He has extensive experience on program planning, designing, and implementation on health and disability issues in Bangladesh and other low and middle-income countries (LMICs).
 Johurul has a strong interest in international public health and generating evidence on health and disability.